certara/R-RsNLME-Examples/README.md

 # RsNLME Examples

-This repository provides a collection RsNLME examples.
+This repository provides a collection of RsNLME examples.

 - Example 1: One Compartment First-Order Absorption Steady State
 - Example 2: One Compartment First-Order Absorption Subpopulation Analysis